AnAsianGuyOnTheInternet/comp-sci-project/README.txt

 5/6/24
 Presentation Notes:
+- Navigation System
   - Add link to the information source
   - Enlarge diagram and make it more coherent (less specific detail)
 - Clock
   - First bullet wording